maldoinc/wireup/docs/pages/integrations/fastapi/index.md

 for more examples.

 !!! warning
-    The Wireup integration relies on FastAPI's lifespan events to close the container upon termination.
+    FastAPI's lifespan events are required to close the Wireup container properly.
-    To ensure these events are triggered during testing, instantiate the test client as a context manager.
-    This is a requirement due to FastAPI's design, not a limitation of Wireup.
+    Use a context manager when instantiating the test client if you're using class-based routes or generator factories in your application.

     ```python
     @pytest.fixture()